 Instead, the administration has extended the very program it has argued is unlawful.

 As the Trump administration turns to executive actions on immigration, it has limited opportunity to shore up conservative support.
-In particular, the resident should keep his promise to end the unconstitutional practice of granting birthright citizenship to the children of illegal aliens.
+In particular, the president should keep his promise to end the unconstitutional practice of granting birthright citizenship to the children of illegal aliens.

 Additionally, the Trump administration should enact policies that end the practices of sanctuary cities that don’t cooperate with federal immigration enforcement, significantly increase interior enforcement of immigration law, and hold accountable colleges and universities that unlawfully grant in-state tuition to illegal aliens.